 Scripts work in many different ways: some use one symbol per letter, others use one symbol per syllable, and some use one symbol per word.
 Below you can find descriptions of the different types of scripts, and see what scripts belong to each type.

 A type of writing system where only consonants are generally written.
 Some abjads have signs for vowels, but use them only in special cases, such as loanwords or special kinds of texts.
+The name itself comes from the first three letters of the Arabic script.

 A type of writing system in which each character represents a consonant followed by a specific vowel, and the other vowels are represented by a consistent modification of the consonant symbols.